I recently set up a demo to showcase how a customer can use subjects, also known as rooms, like containers. What I mean

 Type-1 hypervisors are more desirable than Type-2 because they are smaller, faster, and more secure.
 So, if you are hosted on anything less than a general-purpose OS (like Windows), it is advantageous to call yourself Type-1.
 The term has been over-used, however, such that anything hosted on less than a GUI-less enterprise Linux is described as Type-1.
 As we shall see, a separation kernel—as described by John Rushby—is even smaller and more secure than other hypervisors.

 Separation kernels appear similar to traditional RTOS-based Type-1 hypervisors, and the terms are often conflated.
 Many OSes and RTOSes have been extended to make them into hypervisors and are described as either separation kernels, Type-1 hypervisors, bare-metal hypervisors, embedded hypervisors, or real-time hypervisors.
 In Lynx’s opinion, these are all hosted hypervisors, that is, Type-2 hypervisors.
 Even if the host-OS is a small RTOS it is still an OS.
 Lynx believes that separation kernels are the only un-hosted, i.e., bare-metal, hypervisor implementation.
 This is an important distinction that RTOS vendors want to blur because it helps them sell more RTOSes and locks their RTOS deep into the foundation of your embedded system.

 Separation kernels have no business taking on ancillary RTOS functions.
-Even if those functions are really small (as they are in an RTOS), it is not their size that matters, but their complete absence, that makes a separation kernel clean, secure, robust, and RTOS-agnostic.
+Even if those functions are really small (as they are in an RTOS), it is not their size that matters, but their complete absence, which makes a separation kernel clean, secure, robust, and RTOS-agnostic.

 Just about all hypervisors follow a centralized open architecture.
 This includes “bare-metal,” Type-1, Type-2, “embedded,” and “real-time” hypervisors.
 They are centralized since they are built around a central “master OS” (or RTOS) that owns the hardware resources and manages VMs.
 They are open since they are able to host any OS in their VMs.
 In the embedded market, practically all hypervisors are RTOSes that have been extended into a hypervisor.
 Using such a hypervisor often means you are forced to take (at least a cut down version of) the vendor’s RTOS, even if all guests are exclusively open source.